My name is Arielle Shander, and I’m an independent game designer and IT professional.

 I have worked in the game industry as a freelance designer at Red Aphid and as a game evaluator for Globaloria.
-I founded Flow Wing Studios in December 2017 and released a game called Spitfire Sheep.
-The game is currently available on Android and iOS.
+I officially founded and registered Flow Wing Studios as a company in December 2017 and released a game called Spitfire Sheep, which is available on Android and iOS.
 I designed the gameplay mechanics, demoed the game at conventions, performed quality assurance tasks, managed social media pages, and led my team.

 I also have two years of IT experience.
 I previously worked at Virtustream/Dell EMC, where I assisted with incident management and performed tier 1 tasks.
 Currently, I wield the title of eDiscovery Technical Support at International Litigation Services, and my primary responsibility is to assist users with eDiscovery application issues.